• Welcome to Raising Teens Today!

 I was on top of everything.
 Boy, have things changed (thankfully, for my kids’ sake).

 It’s not that I don’t care anymore.
-I care deeply about a lot of things when it comes to my kids – just not the same things I cared about when they were young.
+I care deeply about a lot of things when it comes to my kids.
+It’s just that now that my kids are teenagers I view life through an entirely different lens.

 The days with my kids under my roof are fleeting.
 Soon enough my messy house, the overflowing dirty clothes in the laundry basket, the hours I spend in the car driving them to the end of the earth, and the endless grocery shopping I do just to keep my refrigerator full will all be a thing of the past.